mixpanel/mixpanel-react-native/README.md

 ```
 <a name="timeEvent"></a>
 # **timeEvent(eventName)**
-To start a timer that will be stopped and added as a property when a
+To start a timer, that will be stopped and added as a property when a
      corresponding event is tracked.
      For **Example**, if a developer wants to track an "Image Upload" event
-     and he want to also know how long the upload took.
-Calling this method
+     and he wants to also know how long the upload took, he has to call this method.
-     before the upload code would implicitly cause the track
-     call to record its duration.
 ### **Example**
 ```js
 mixpanel.timeEvent('Image Upload');